 While the BBC micro:bit has hardware capable of allowing the device to work as a Bluetooth Low Energy (BLE) device, it only has 16k of RAM.
-The BLE stack alone takes up 12k RAM which means there's not enough room to run MicroPython.
+The BLE stack alone takes up 12k RAM which means there's not enough memory for MicroPython to support Bluetooth.